 Now we must start TerraForm.
 This will download the resource module for AzureRM and look for errors in the .tf-proceedings:

-After initialization is complete, you are ready to apply the template by running terraform apply.
+After initialization is complete, you are ready to apply the template by running terraform apply

 terraform apply

 TerraForm will now create a new resource group in Azure, networks, subnets and, In summary, the virtual machine itself.
 The state and all the resources you have created are stored in the .terraform folder from your current directory.
-Because, Don't delete that folder if you want to wipe the resources cleanly later!!
+So, Don't delete that folder if you want to wipe the resources cleanly later!!

 Once you are done with your test virtual machine and want to destroy it, just run: